-Single mode SFP module has a narrower laser wavelength, which works mainly in 1310nm and 1550nm wavelength.
+Single-mode SFP module has a narrower laser wavelength, which works mainly in 1310nm and 1550nm wavelength.
 Whereas multimode SFP module works in 850nm wavelength due to the larger core size.

-The color coded bale clasp and color arrow of single mode SFP modules are generally designed in blue, yellow or purple.
+The color-coded bale clasp and color arrow of single-mode SFP modules are generally designed in blue, yellow or purple.
 Blue is the 1310nm module, yellow is the 1550nm module and purple is the 1490nm module.
 And the color of compatible fiber optic patch cord is yellow.
-While the color coded bale clasp and color arrow on the label of multimode SFP modules are black and the used fiber optic patch cord is usually orange.
+While the color-coded bale clasp and color arrow on the label of multimode SFP modules are black and the used fiber optic patch cord is usually orange.

-Single mode SFP and multimode sfp use different types of transmitters.
+Single-mode SFP and multimode SFP use different types of transmitters.
 VCSELs are typically used in multimode SFP transceivers.
 They can be tested on the wafer level and don’t need a hermetic package.
 Edge-emitting lasers, such as Fabry–Pérot, DFB and DBR lasers, are utilized in single mode SFP modules for different reaches and applications.
 They have complex layer structures and often require a hermetic package to achieve higher emission power and stable single mode operation.
 Therefore, Edge-emitting lasers are more costly than VCSELs.

 When comparing single mode SFP vs multimode SFP in terms of cost, single mode SFP is more expensive than multimode SFP.
 The cost difference between single mode SFP and multimode SFP mainly arises from the different transmitters they use.
-As mentioned above, the transmitter of single mode SFP is more costly than that of multimode SFP.
+As mentioned above, the transmitter of single-mode SFP is more costly than that of multimode SFP.
 Hence, multimode SFP module is cheaper.

 How to buy And Use Single Mode SFP & Multimode SFP?

 When we buying single mode SFP or multimode SFP in the market, we must confirm the transmission distance and wavelength we need.
 This will help us to choose the right SFP types more efficiently.
-The cost for transceiver modules is also a significant factor considered by many users.
+The cost of transceiver modules is also a significant factor considered by many users.
 Well, the compatible SFP module should be recommended as a simple and convenient choice.
 Because it not only sacrifices no quality or reliability but also has a low cost.
 Hope these tips could help you make an informed decision.

-Single mode SFP and multimode SFP modules are both used in the switch slot and support communication over either fiber optic or copper networking cable.
+Single-mode SFP and multimode SFP modules are both used in the switch slot and support communication over either fiber optic or copper networking cable.
 When you use single mode SFP or multimode SFP, you’d better keep these tips in mind:

-- To ensure the data accuracy, short-wave SFP modules are generally utilized with multimode fibers (ie. orange fiber patch cord), while long-wave SFP modules with single mode fiber (ie. yellow fiber patch cord).
+- To ensure the data accuracy, short-wave SFP modules are generally utilized with multimode fibers (ie. orange fiber patch cord), while long-wave SFP modules with single-mode fiber (ie. yellow fiber patch cord).

 - Protect the optical port by dust plug when not using the SFP.